FrozenFish24/TurnaboutTools/README.md

 `TEXporter.exe i original_file.tex image.png`

+For now the output of this command is saved to `out.tex`

 Format 11 (0xB) uses ETC1 compression and as such currently relies on etc1tool from the Android SDK in order to function, I cannot redistribute it with my application, so you'll have to obtain it yourself.

 You can find the Android SDK here: